A graph convolutional autoencoder approach to model order reduction for parametrized PDEs: Graph convolutional autoencoder for nonlinear model order reduction

 The architecture for the offline training is composed of an autoencoder and a multi-layer perceptron (MLP).
 The former seeks to approximate the identity map while encoding the information into a low-dimensional space expressed by the bottleneck or latent space.

 We feed the encoder module $\phi_\mathbf{W}$ with the graph data $\Xi$, exploiting MoNet \eqref{eq:node_monet} as the message passing algorithm.
 In this step, by means of graph convolutions $g_\mathbf{W} * \mathbf{H}^{(k)}$, we extract the most meaningful information between the nodes and their evolution w.r.t.\ the samples.
 When interested in reducing the graph dimensionality, one can consider an additional module by applying a fixed random mask for down-sampling, to obtain a reduced graph with $\mathbf{H}_r^{(k)}$ hidden embeddings.
-A second batch of convolutional layers $g_\mathbf{W} * \mathbf{H}_r^{(k)}$ can be used to further encode the latent space.
-To improve training, we also augment the network with a residual learning information exploiting skip-connections, feeding the output of the posterior layers with the original input.
-At this stage, we use fully-connected layers to connect the graph structure with the bottleneck.
+A second batch of convolutional layers $g_\mathbf{W} * \mathbf{H}_r^{(k)}$ can be used to further encode the latent space. {To improve training, we also augment the network with a residual learning strategy exploiting skip-connections, featuring identity shortcuts inspired by the ResNet framework developed in \cite{he2016deep}.
+This step, which can only be applied in batches of convolutions sharing the same graph's size, enables the architecture to acquire the residual knowledge between layers, while simultaneously promoting the flow of gradient information throughout the network.} At this stage, we use fully-connected layers to connect the graph structure with the bottleneck.
 We thus encode the original information in the latent vector $\tilde{\mathbf{u}}_N(\bmu) \in \mathbb{R}^N$, obtained as the evaluation of the solution field through the encoder structure $\tilde{\mathbf{u}}_N(\bmu) = \phi_\mathbf{W}(\textbf{u}_\N(\bmu))$.
 The decoding structure is composed by the same operations as the encoding ones, but in reversed order.
 This way, processing the bottleneck with the decoder $\psi_\mathbf{W}$, we obtain the reconstruction of the original field $\tilde{u}_\N(\bmu) = \psi_\mathbf{W}(\tilde{\mathbf{u}}_N(\bmu))$, and we can assemble the first term in the loss function for the unsupervised learning task as

 Having encoded the latent variables with the autoencoder, we use this dataset for the supervised learning task with the MLP.
 Thus, we are non-intrusively building the map $\textbf{u}_N(\bmu) = \text{MLP}(\bmu)$, from which we can recover the reduced coefficient.
 The MLP, fundamental for the online evaluation phase, defines the loss